 Negotiations with First Nations' groups can add an additional layer of risk and uncertainty to efforts to explore and develop mineral deposits in many areas of Canada.
-Many land claims remain unresolved, in spite of negotiations between governments and First Nation's groups spanning many years.
+Many land claims remain unresolved, particularly in British Columbia, in spite of negotiations between governments and First Nation's groups spanning many years.